The GPA Culture

 Recognize the impact personal behavior and character has on our local and global community.

-Develop and implement individual goals and action plans for academic achievement at GPA to access college in the future.
+Develop and implement individual goals and action plans for academic achievement at GPA to access college upon graduation.

 Participate in additional academic supports, if needed.